deftkitten/gen-prog-notes/HTML.md

 ```

 This is the value accessed by assistive devices.
 It helps avoid confusion by stating a standardized version of a time, even if it's written in an informal or colloquial manner in the text.

+## Give Links Meaning

+A screen reader option is to only hear the links available on a page.
+Screen readers do this by reading the link text, or what's between the anchor (a) tags.
+Make the clickable part of the sentence the part that's informative:

+"_Click here_ for our nutritional information" is different than "Click here for our _nutritional information_"

+EXAMPLE: `<p>Click here for <a href="">information about batteries<a href=""></p>`

+## Make Links Navigatable with HTML Access Keys

+HTML5 allows this attribute to be used on any element, but it's particularly useful when it's used with interactive ones.
+This includes links, buttons, and form controls.

+EXAMPLE: `<button accesskey="b">Important Button</button>`

+## Using `tabindex `

+Certain elements, such as links and form controls, automatically receive keyboard focus when a user tabs through a page.
+It's in the same order as the elements come in the HTML source markup.
+This same functionality can be given to other elements, such as div, span, and p, by placing a tabindex="0" attribute on them.

+EXAMPLE: `<div tabindex="0">I need keyboard focus!</div>`

+`tabindex` also enables the CSS pseudo-class `:focus` to work on the p tag.